LiJiaBei-7/wyb7.github.io/_pages/about.md

 # 🎖 Honors and Scholarships {#honors-and-scholarships}
 - **National Scholarship (PhD)**, 2025
 - **Yidong PhD)**, 2024

-# 💬 Invited Talks {#invited-talks}
-- *2024.07*, Invited to present the paper at the “Summer of the Institute of Human–Computer Interaction, XJTU”

 # Services {#services}
 Reviewer for CVPR, ICCV, ICML, ECCV, ICLR, NIPS, ACM MM, AAAI, TIP, TMM, PR, etc.